 Guelph Faculty wishing to invite a Visiting International Research Student to Guelph

 Once you have determined that an international student satisfies the eligibility requirements for VIRS status, contact your departmental admin to obtain a template for the VIRS letter of invitation (latest update April 2022 attached below).
 This letter should be sent to the student and signed back with both the student's and their home institution faculty advisor's signatures indicating they approve of, and accept the terms of, the study period at Guelph.
 The student can then register for the course "Experiential Learning for Visiting International Research Students" through OpenEd and pay the applicable fees.
-Details of the process and procedures, including Faculty Spervisor Responsibilities, can be found in the document: "University of Guelph Visiting International Research Student Procedures and Responsibilities" *Note, this process should be completed at least one month before the VIRS arrives.
+Details of the process and procedures, including Faculty Supervisor Responsibilities, can be found in the document: "University of Guelph Visiting International Research Student Procedures and Responsibilities" *Note, this process should be completed at least one month before the VIRS arrives.

 International Students Wishing to come to Guelph as Visiting Research Students